- 1 Buy less, and buy reusable or recycled-content products when you can.

 Download What Do I Do With It Now?, a short guide to recycling information for other household and automotive materials.

-Leaves, grass clippings, and other yard debris make up 20 percent of the trash sent to landfills each year, and it costs Texans over $250 million to collect and dispose of that waste.
+Leaves, grass clippings, and other yard debris make up 6.2% of the trash sent to landfills each year, and it costs Texans over $250 million to collect and dispose of that waste.
 Instead of throwing them out with the garbage, try recycling yard materials and certain food waste by composting them.
-Compost reduces the need for watering by up to 60 percent.
+Compost reduces the need for watering by up to 60%.

 - Composting works best when you combine equal amounts (by weight) of green and brown materials in the mixture.